glideroggan/dream/readme.md

 - We could move the mocks into their own entrypoints, then we would only download them if needed

 # FEATURES
+- ✔️loans-widget
+  - ✔️should show your loan applications
+  - ✔️should show active loans
+  - support minimized view
+- loan-widget
+  - make a payment
+    - needs to recalculate the loan attributes
+    - possibly remove and reschedule the upcoming transaction with new amounts
+- loan-processing
+  - we need to update the loan attributes after a loan-payment is being processed

 - common search dropdown component
   Would be nice to just have one component that works
   - search have one